ryanwhowe/websocket-workshop/README.md

 redis_set_array($topic, []);
 ```

-Replace the log line in our "on_subscribe" listener with
+Then finally replace the log line in our "on_subscribe" listener with:

 ```
 $topic = redis_get("topic-$topic_id");